radiac/django-tagulous/docs/upgrading.rst

 If you have ``TAGULOUS_ENHANCE = False``, then you can manually upgrade your model admins by subclassing ``TaggedModelAdmin``::

-    from tagulous.admin import TaggedModelAdmin
+    from django_tagulous.admin import TaggedModelAdmin

     @admin.site.register(MyModel)
     class MyAdmin(TaggedModelAdmin):
         list_display = ['name', 'tags']

-``tagulous.admin.register`` will be removed in Tagulous 3.0.0.
+``django_tagulous.admin.register`` will be removed in Tagulous 3.0.0.

 TAGULOUS_ENHANCE_MODELS deprecated